cburggie/CBD2/README.md

 * super health and mana potions are sold by vendors in late Nightmare
 * rejuvenation potions are sold by vendors in late Hell

+### MonStats.txt

+* capped max resistances at 105% so a wand of lower resist will barely break a monster's immunities.

 ### Runes.txt

 * ladder only runewords available in single player